 While they’re generally a little taller than a regular water heater, a heat pump water heater should still fit into the same space.
 However, unlike your current water heater, they also feature different operating modes such as maximum efficiency, high demand and even a vacation mode that puts the system to sleep while you’re away.

-According to EnergyStar.gov, a heat pump water heater could save a 4-person household over 50% on their water heating bills, paying back its additional cost in just 2 years.
+According to EnergyStar.gov, a heat pump water heater could save a 4-person household over 50% on their water heating bills, paying back its additional cost in just over 2 years.

 Heat pump dryers